movementlabsxyz/MIP/MIP/mip-74/README.md

 - property 2
 - property 3 ...

+The guiding principles of the design of the rate-limiter are:

+1. the operator monitors the bridge, and in case of an attack or fault, it may take some time $\Delta$ to detect the issue.
+2. we want to make sure that the amount that is transferred within $\Delta$ time units is ALWAYS covered by the insurance fund.

 ### Rate-Limiter

 In the Native Bridge, the Rate-Limiter MUST be implemented as part of the L1 Native Bridge contract and the L2 Native Bridge contract.